kevineo/learning/rails/setup/README.md

 <br><br>

-4) Perform the following command:
+5) Perform the following command (change `script_name.sh` to the name of the file that you've just downloaded to your desktop):

 ```
 $ chmod +x script_name.sh